-Between the warm sunshine, beautiful Victorian architecture, and plethora of soul food, you’ll find that Savannah, Georgia has the right recipe for a charming city break in the United States.
-Whether you choose to dine alfresco in one of the historic 24 town squares or wait in line for some of Mrs Wilkes fried chicken, you won’t go hungry in this town.
+Between the warm sunshine, beautiful Victorian architecture, and a plethora of soul food, you’ll find that Savannah, Georgia has the right recipe for a charming city break in the United States.
+Whether you choose to dine alfresco in one of the historic 24 town squares or wait in line for some of Mrs. Wilkes fried chicken, you won’t go hungry in this town.

 Jeanne Harran – Pure Wander